x4Cx58x54/writing/docs/maths/convex-optimization/convex-optimization.md

 For any optimization problem with differentiable objective and constraint functions for which strong duality obtains, any primal optimal and dual optimal points must satisfy KKT conditions, that is, KKT conditions are necessary for optimality.

-For any convex optimization problem, any pair of points that satify KKT conditions are primal optimal and dual optimal, that is, KKT conditions are sufficient for optimality.
+For any convex optimization problem, any pair of points that satisfy KKT conditions are primal optimal and dual optimal, that is, KKT conditions are sufficient for optimality.